 We have provided some key suggestions below.
-For more detailed information on providing a supportive response to a disclosure, see our Helping Someone Who Has Been Sexually Assaulted and Resources for Responding to a Disclosure of Sexual Assault guide (PDF), which we encourage all community members to read.
+For more detailed information on providing a supportive response to a disclosure, see our Helping Someone Who Has Experienced Sexual Violence and Resources for Responding to a Disclosure of Sexual Assault guide (PDF), which we encourage all community members to read.

-Offer supports that they have expressed they want to access and assist them in contacting those resources or be with them when they do it.
+Offer supports that they have expressed they want to access and assist them in contacting those resources or offer to be with them when they do it.

 It is a good idea to always offer the Klinic Sexual Assault Crisis Line phone number to someone, as it is a 24/7 supportive service (1-204-786-8631).

-Share with the individual, or visit the Get Support webpage to explore options in detail or refer to the Responding to Disclosures guide.
+Share with the individual or visit the Get Support webpageto explore options in detail, or download the Responding to Disclosures Guide.

 Please note: If they have recently been assaulted and wish to receive medical care or have forensic evidence collected for a police investigation:

 A person who has experienced sexual violence is often impacted in a variety of ways.
-They may have many physical and emotional reactions that can have a negative impact on their academics or work and impact their ability to function.
-As instructors and employers, it is our responsibility to accommodate their needs.
+They may have many physical and emotional reactions that can have a negative impact on their academics or work, and impact their ability to function.

-Students: Students who have been impacted by sexual assault and are unable to meet their academic commitments have the right to accommodations.
-Students are encouraged to contact the Student Support Case Management Office to explore these options including creating a safety plan and connecting with other offices as appropriate.
+Students: Students who have been impacted by sexual violence and are unable to meet their academic commitments have the right to accommodations.
+Students are encouraged to contact the Student Support Case Management Office (Fort Garry) or the Services for Students at Bannatyne Campus Office (Bannatyne) to explore these options, including creating a safety plan and connecting with other offices as appropriate.